nkraja33/Build_a_CI-CD_Pipeline/README.md

 In this project, we are going to depoly a web app, which is used to predict the house price using Machine Language Model.

-   For this we are using the below tools:
+   we are using the below services for this project:

         - Github (For version control)
         - Azure Cloud CLI ( For Infrastructure as Code)